Current as of September 2024 | Download print version (in PDF)

 Indonesian NPOs are generally subject to income tax.
 Donations, including religiously-motivated donations and grants, are not taxed if there is no business or ownership relationship between the parties.
 In addition, the following types of income are tax-exempt: (i) income that an NPO uses to provide scholarship funds, and (ii) income (sisa lebih) of an NPO working in the area of education or research and development that is re-invested in its work as per the timing requirements of the income tax law (Law No.36 of 2008 on Income Tax, Article 4 Section 3).

-Tax deductions for charitable contributions are available for natural disasters, research and development activities, development of social infrastructure, education facilities, and sport.
+Tax deductions for charitable contributions are available for national disasters management, research and development activities, social infrastructure development, education facilities, sports, and art and culture.
 Indonesia subjects the sale of most goods and services to a Value Added Tax (VAT), with some exemptions pertinent to NPOs.
 Certain goods are exempt from customs duties as well.

 II.
 Applicable Laws